jeisenma/ProgrammingConcepts/10-dataviz/dataviz.md

     - Wireframe drawing that shows what a screenshot of your data viz might look like
     - Data flow and control flow diagrams
     - Tasklist: what you have to get done and a timeline for doing it
+- The proposal is worth 5 points.
-- The materials for your project (i.e. code, images, etc) will be due before class on the 16th, and we will be doing gallery style presentations in class that day
+- The materials for your project (i.e. code, images, etc) will be due before class on the 16th, and we will be doing gallery style presentations in class that day.
+The project is worth 20 points.

 [LPTHW]: http://learnpythonthehardway.org/book/